 The Maryland State Department of Education does not discriminate on the basis of race, color, sex, age, national origin, religion, disability, or sexual orientation in matters affecting employment or in providing access to programs.
-For inquiries related to departmental policy, contact the Equity Assurance and Compliance Branch, Maryland State Department of Education, 200 W. Baltimore Street, Baltimore, Maryland 21201.
-Phone: 410.767.0425 TTY/TTD: 410.333.6442 Fax: 410.333.2226 Nancy S. Grasmick Secretary-Treasurer of the Board State Superintendent of Schools
+For inquiries related to departmental policy, contact the Equity Assurance and Compliance Branch Maryland State Department of Education 200 W. Baltimore Street Baltimore, Maryland 21201 Phone: 410.767.0425

+Fax: 410.333.2226 For more information about this publication contact

+Nancy S. Grasmick Secretary-Treasurer of the Board State Superintendent of Schools

-Rolf Grafwaller Assistant State Superintendent Division of Early Childhood Devel opment
+Rolf Grafwallner Assistant State Superintendent Division of Early Childhood Development